Reye's syndrome

 Treatment

-Reye's syndrome is usually treated in the hospital.
-Severe cases may be treated in the intensive care unit.
-The hospital staff will closely monitor your child's blood pressure and other vital signs.
+Treatment for Reye's syndrome usually is done in the hospital.
+Serious symptoms may be treated in the intensive care unit.
+Healthcare professionals closely monitor your child's blood pressure and other vital signs.
 Specific treatment may include:

 A breathing machine called a ventilator can help if your child has trouble breathing.